-How to Write An IELTS Writing Task 1 Overview Paragraph
+How to Write a High Scoring Task 1 Overview Paragraph

 If you're preparing for the IELTS Writing test, you know that Task 1 is no walk in the park.
 It requires you to describe and analyse a chart, graph, or diagram in just 20 minutes.
 If you want to get a high band score in this part, you also have to write a cohesive and well-organized overview paragraph that summarizes the main trends and patterns in the data.